 Unfortunately, many of the legacy tools and systems that teams currently use are not conducive to automation and collaboration.
 Existing processes can also be crux because continuous testing and development are necessary for smooth deployment.
 Personnel might also be resilient to adopting newer, automated processes, and many are worried about job security.

-The solution to this might take quite a bit of patience and time to implement, and understand that the process to adoption may not be smooth or fast.
+The solution to this might take quite a bit of patience and time to implement and understand that the process of adoption may not be smooth or fast.
 Continuous testing, integration, communication, delivery, and collaboration between departments are critical to future success but they're all concepts you'll want to focus on right from the start.
 This includes planning out security and newer processes in advance, to ensure you're not shoehorning anything later.
 Trying to change things at a later stage is not only a hassle but it can also significantly slow down operations.
 It is therefore important to come up with a proper roadmap that takes into account all of your sources, processes, and the time you have available.
 And don't forget to weave in automation.
 Be realistic about your expectations and don't expect automation to happen overnight.

 Keep an eye on your budget